bisht-prachi/Some-Statistical-Modeling-Projects-MITx-MicroMasters-/README.md

 Statistical Modeling Projects – MITx MicroMasters
 This repository contains a collection of statistical modeling projects developed as part of MITx 6.419x: Data Analysis – Statistical Modeling and Computation in Applications, a core course in the MITx MicroMasters Program in Data Science and Statistics.

-Overview
-These projects demonstrate applied skills in:

-Probability and Statistical Inference

-Bayesian and Frequentist Modeling

-Data Analysis and Simulation

-Model Evaluation and Interpretation

 Each project reflects the use of real-world data and statistical computation to address complex analytical tasks, highlighting both theoretical understanding and practical implementation using Python.

-Contents
 📁 CAVIAR_criminal_network_analysis.ipynb
 Analyzes a criminal network dataset using the CAVIAR algorithm (Clustering and Visualizing Relationships) to infer hidden connections between suspects.
 Methodologies include: